rapallo

 About Dave

 Dave is a former longtime Capitol Hill staffer who previously worked for Rep. Henry A. Waxman and Rep. Elijah E. Cummings.
 He now runs Georgetown Law's Federal Legislation Clinic, which represents nonprofit organizations on Capitol Hill and teaches "legislative lawyering" at the intersection of law and politics.
 Dave's research interests include constitutional law, separation of powers issues, and congressional investigations.
+He is a Senior Advisor and Congressional Scholar at the Levin Center for Oversight and Democracy.

 In the News